The Canadian Automotive Museum has is located just minutes off of Highway 401 between Toronto and Kingston.

 How many cars are in the collection?
 Can I see them all?

-The Canadian Automotive Museum currently maintains over 90 vehicles.
-While most are on display in the museum several are stored on and off-site.
+The Canadian Automotive Museum currently maintains approximately 90 vehicles.
+While most are on display in the museum, several are stored on and off-site.

 When did the museum open?